Operator logo

 • The Chrome extension UI is unclear

-• Some agents felt the AI-generated responses were too generic and needed more customization.
+• Some agents felt AI-generated responses were too generic and needed more customization

 Quality & ops

-• Agents had difficulty understanding how to navigate and score in the Chrome extension
+• Agents had difficulty navigating and scoring in the Chrome extension

 • Managers had difficulty understanding how to create rubrics